JNRowe/hubugs/doc/config.rst

 Configuration
 =============

-Before using :program:`gh_bugs` you must declare your authentication settings so that we can access the GitHub API.
+Before using :program:`gh_bugs` you must declare your authentication settings to enable access to the GitHub API.

 You first need to define your GitHub user name:

 .. code-block:: sh

-    ▶ git config --global github.user <username>
+    ▶ git config --global github.user '<username>'

 And then you need to define your GitHub API token, this can be found in the `account admin`_ tab of your GitHub `account page`_:

 .. code-block:: sh

-    ▶ git config --global github.token <token>
+    ▶ git config --global github.token '<token>'

 .. note::